hci-lab-um/heuristics-for-test-tool-design/Heuristics/About-Heuristics-Folder.md

 This heuristics folder contains a document for each heuristic, with explanations, additional questions, and pointers to activities to help you answer the heuristic questions.
 Links are listed below to each heuristic.

-If you just want a list of the heuristics with brief explanations, or a mindmap, instead look in the [Downloads Folder](About-Downloads-Folder.md)
+If you just want a list of the heuristics with brief explanations, see the [Quick Start](How-To/Navigate-idea-t/QuickStart.md), or a for a list of the heuristics on a pdf or Word document, a mindmap, or the heuristics as a meeting agenda, instead look in the [Downloads Folder](About-Downloads-Folder.md), where you can also find the materials for a 99 minutes workshop to start engaging with the heuristics.

 ## Navigation